Starting a new business? Get 40% off our accountancy services for 3 months! 😀

-What sets apart those entrepreneurs who experience great business success, compared to those who don’t?
-Before we get stuck in, try to remember that no matter how good you are at running a business, you can’t actually predict the future; a product which passed its market test with flying colours might not sell so remarkably when launched; unexpected policy changes can render your services suddenly obsolete; stuff just happens.
+Before we get stuck in, try to remember that no matter how good you are at running a business, you can’t actually predict the future; a product which passed its market test with flying colours might not sell so remarkably when launched; unexpected policy changes can render your services suddenly obsolete.
+Sometimes things just happen.

 Success is all about building powerful habits every day.
 Successful people chip away at their long-term goals by breaking them down into tiny steps.
 They will wake up early each morning to work on a side project, or schedule a few minutes per day to interact via social media to grow their online presence.